Red Cardell: Biography

 In 2010, their album Soleil Blanc ("White sun") is recorded and mixed by the English producer Clive Martin (who has worked with famous artists such as Queen, Sting, David Byrne) and co-produced by the French musician Stéfane Mellino, singer and guitarist of Les Négresses Vertes.
 On this album which shows a more folk and blues trend and also flirts with Zydeco, Rockabilly or Charleston, the band is supported by the Michel Delage brass section.
 The song Comme une pierre qui roule is a tribute to Bob Dylan's Like a Rolling Stone and the song Robert Johnson to the American blues singer and guitarist.

-Spring 2012, their album Falling in love, recorded in France, was mixed in New York city by the American sound engineer Ariel Borujow (Black Eyed Peas, Madonna, Just Blaze) at Stadium Red studio in Harlem.
+In Spring 2012, their album Falling in love, recorded in France, was mixed in New York City by the American sound engineer Ariel Borujow (Black Eyed Peas, Madonna, Just Blaze) at Stadium Red studio in Harlem.
 The album was awarded as best progressive edge album of the Year by the Indie acoustic project (USA), in 2013.

 In 2014, with the Fest-rock show, they represented Brittany alongside Bagad Kemper (the most-titled bagad of the Breton pipe bands national championship) for La Nuit de la Bretagne ("The Brittany Night") French tour, including a date at Bercy Arena in Paris.
 In April, they announced their participation as the new creation of the Festival des Vieilles Charrues (The biggest in France) for its 2014 edition : The Celtic Social Club, a supergroup of seven Breton musicians and others, which includes Jimme O'Neill (The Silencers), Ronan Le Bars (Héritage des Celtes) and the three members of Red Cardell.
 Within the new band they recorded their first album released in June.
-We also see Red Cardell in July in the other side of Pyrénées on the stage of the main Celtic festival of Spain in Ortigueira in Galicia and December 31 in Cyprus to end the year.
+We also see Red Cardell in July on the other side of Pyrénées on the stage of the main Celtic festival of Spain in Ortigueira in Galicia and December 31 in Cyprus to end the year.

 In February 2015, they began a French tour within The Celtic Social Club and also announced venues in Germany (TFF Rudolstadt), Switzerland (the Geneva Celebrations) and three gigs in New York City, invited by the association of Breton diaspora of Big Apple to celebrate the Feast of Saint-Yves, National Day of Brittany.

 In early October 2015, Manu Masko announced his departure from Red Cardell.
-A few days later Jean-Pierre Riou precise continue the adventure and announces a new album for March 2016 co-authored with Jean-Michel Moal.
+A few days later Jean-Pierre Riou precisely continue the adventure and announces a new album for March 2016 co-authored with Jean-Michel Moal.

 Jean-Pierre Riou and Jean-Michel Moal, co-founders of the group in 1992, meet again after four years of separation.
-They are accompanied for this new formation by multi-instrumentalist Pierre Sangra (Thomas Fersen), partner since the album Naître in 2006, and drummer Hibu Corbel (Robin Foster, Alexis HK).
+They are accompanied for this new formation by multi-instrumentalist Pierre Sangra (Thomas Fersen), a partner since the album Naître in 2006, and drummer Hibu Corbel (Robin Foster, Alexis HK).